Atomar28/Bayti/replit.md

 This is a full-stack web application for managing AI-powered calling agent operations.
 The system provides a comprehensive dashboard for tracking call logs, managing leads, analyzing performance metrics, and configuring agent settings.
 Built as a modern single-page application with real-time data management capabilities for sales and lead generation workflows.

+**NEW**: Added a premium marketing landing page with Apple-inspired design, glassmorphism effects, smooth animations, and conversion-optimized layout for lead generation.

 # User Preferences

 Preferred communication style: Simple, everyday language.